 Going to big events can be pricey.
 Once inside there’ll be plenty of merch to tempt the cash out of your wallet.
 That said, unlike a lot of venues, you won’t get charged exorbitant amounts for bottled water and sandwiches.
 You can save cash by bringing your own water, snacks and sarnies.
 Go full-geek and take a lunchbox.

 You might be forgiven for thinking all vendors accept cards, but they don’t.
 So you’d be wise to take cash out in advance—while there are ATMs, the queues are long, and some even charge you for making withdrawals.

 Saturday is by far the busiest day, and midday to 3pm is when it’s busiest.
 On the flipside, Friday is the quietest day, so if you can get a day off work and prefer to avoid crowds that’s your best bet.

 Between 100 ‘where are you??’ messages, loading maps to find your way around and taking countless pictures, your phone battery is going to get thoroughly rinsed.
 Take a decent power bank to avoid scrambling for precious plug points or paying for mobile charging on the fly.

 Not able to make London?
-There are expos all over the UK and Ireland: MCM Comic Con Glasgow, MCM Comic Con Birmingham, MCM Comic Con Manchester, MCM Comic MCM Comic Con Dublin, and MCM Comic Con Liverpool are all regular events too.
+There are expos all over the UK and Ireland: MCM Comic Con Glasgow, MCM Comic Con Birmingham (November 13–14, 2021), MCM Comic Con Manchester, MCM Comic MCM Comic Con Dublin, and MCM Comic Con Liverpool all have regular events.
 Happen to have woken up in Tokyo?
 Might as well make the most of it and head to the Tokyo Comic Con!